ToxiicMarker/E06b-Tiles/README.md

 # E06b-Tiles
+With this excercise I tried to import new tiles, but apparently python araced deos not like tile sheets and does not support importing tile sheets.
+This was saddening to me, but I still made a nice little level for my alien guy to go through.
+This was a good opportunity to look at how to implement a jumping mechanic and keyboard inputs for a plaforming game.
+It was also interesting playing with the spawn point of the MC and the dimentions of the map.

 Playing with the Tiled Map Editor

 This is an opportunity for you to experiment with using the Tiled Map Editor to build a 2D platformer.